-While it’s fine to keep BBQ sauce that’s past its prime, you should probably throw it out because the flavor won’t be the same after this point.
-You’ll lose many rich, sour and spicy flavors that make barbecue sauce so special.
+While it’s fine to keep BBQ sauce past its prime, you should probably throw it out because the flavor won’t be the same after this point.
+You’ll lose many rich, sour, and spicy flavors that make barbecue sauce so special.

 Check the expiration date on the store-bought sauce and keep it for no more than a month or two past the best-by date for the best flavor.

 It’s important to note that if you leave a BBQ sauce out on the counter or in the sun for an extended period during a cookout, it will spoil or ferment in the bottle.